JelmervanL/LAMAS/docs/index.md

 ### Quest 1

-- **party leader is assigned and proposes party**
+- **Party leader is assigned and proposes party**
-  Then the first party leader is randomly chosen and agent 1 becomes mission leader.
+  The first party leader is randomly chosen and agent 1 becomes party leader.
 Agent 1 is an agent of team Good, and will therefore try to propose a party consisting of other members of team Good.
 The only agent i for which *K* <sub> 2 </sub> ¬ *e* <sub> i </sub>  is agent 1 itself.
 To fill the second spot in the party, agent 1 will try